jojocarson/hcv_rt_classifier/README.md

-## Classification of retreatment for reinfection and virological failure among people treated with direct acting antiviral therapy for hepatitis C in national pharmacuetical dispensing administrative data
+## Machine learning to monitor national trends for hepatitis C virus reinfection and treatment failure retreatments

 The treatment of hepatitis C virus (HCV) infection has evolved considerably with the development of direct-acting antiviral (DAA) therapies that are well-tolerated and yield high cure rates (≥95%).
 However, a small proportion of those treated will have virological failure while others may become reinfected.
 Retreatment of reinfection and virological failure is essential to prevent transmission, liver disease progression and HCV-related mortality.